whipowill/d2-plugy-qol/README.md

 - [Reformed](https://github.com/whipowill/d2-mod-reformed) - My soft-mod (TXT files) changes to the game (both D2LOD and D2R).
 - [Qolbot](https://github.com/whipowill/d2-qolbot) - Play multiplayer w/ your other singleplayer characters.

+### HELP WANTED!

+Sadly, the Act 1 mercs can't equip quivers and I don't have the skills to fix it (requires DLL work).
+Also sadly, I don't yet know how to make the hex edit that fixes merc running animation when out of combat in v1.13d (clue [here](https://d2mods.info/forum/viewtopic.php?t=63030)).

+If anyone knows how to fix these issues, open a ticket and let's discuss!
+I'd be so grateful.

 ## What's Included

 - [D2GL](https://github.com/bayaraa/d2gl/releases/tag/v1.0.4) - Widescreen resolutions, HD upgrades, and wildly improves framerate (v1.0.4).